Join a community garden to get outdoors, grow food, gain skills & join your local community.

 We deliver various courses and workshops throughout the year from our Community Kitchen space in central Brighton.
 These include ‘community’ courses with vulnerable adults as well as commercial classes run by local chefs and food experts.

 We are not currently recruiting in the Community Kitchen as we are well supported by our current team of volunteers.
-We will post in our newsletter when will open recruitment next.
+We will post in our newsletter when we open recruitment next.

 If you’re interested in volunteering at the Community Kitchen you are welcome to send in an application form.
 For those filling in a form whilst we are not recruiting, please note we will be in touch when recruitment opens again.